 3. Provide Value to Your Contacts

-Before creating an email campaign, consider this question.
+Before creating an email marketing strategy, consider this question.
 Are you giving your readers a reason to open and engage with your email?
 Communicate value from the beginning with a clear subject line, and offer something they can use.

 The email above is a great example of how you can provide value for your customers (even after a mistake was made).
 Not only is there a discount code, but the email also includes personalized product recommendations.
 This makes life easier for the recipient but provides a strong incentive for them to make a purchase.

 Here are a few of the examples of valuable content that you can offer your contacts: